 - After February 1, students who have made Muhlenberg their top choice may use this option to indicate their true interest in attending.

-- Apply online: A $50 application fee is necessary unless you meet the requirements for an institutional fee waiver or this would result in severe financial hardship.
+- Apply online: A $50 application fee is necessary unless you meet the requirements for an institutional fee waiver, which would result in severe financial hardship.

 - Request references from one instructor and your counselor.